TechHutTV/homelab/storage/README.md

 3. Check to ensure your local storage partition is using all avalible space.
 Reassign storage for containers and VM if needed.

 #### Ensure IOMMU is enabled
-Enable IOMMU on in grub configuration
+Enable IOMMU on in grub configuration within _Node > Shell_.
 ```
 nano /etc/default/grub
 ```
 You will see the line with `GRUB_CMDLINE_LINUX_DEFAULT="quiet"`, all you need to do is add `intel_iommu=on` or amd_iommu=on` depending on your system.
 ```
+# Should look like this
 GRUB_CMDLINE_LINUX_DEFAULT="quiet intel_iommu=on"
 ```
 Next run the following commands and reboot your system.